satazor/eslint-plugin-import-esm/docs/rules/explicit-extension.md

 import foo from './foo.bar'; // When .bar is the final extension import foo from './foo.bar.js'; // When .bar needs .js import utils from './utils/index.js';
+import pkg from 'package'; // Package imports are always valid
 ```

 3. With multiple extensions: